 What are the Symptoms That Might Indicate a Heart Problem?

-If something is wrong with the heart, several warning signs can occur in the form of symptoms.
-These might include more obvious symptoms such as chest pain, palpitations, fainting or blue or cold skin due to lack of oxygen.
+As there are many causes of heart problems in children, and because of this symptoms will vary depending on the cause.
+Many of these symptoms occur in children without heart disease.
+For example some children will sweat more than others normally.
+However if any of these symptoms do occur it would be wise for you to tell your child's primary care doctor or pediatrician.
+These might include symptoms such as chest pain, palpitations, fainting or blue or cold skin due to lack of oxygen.
 In other cases, the symptoms might be more subtle, such as shortness of breath, swollen feet, anxiety, dizziness, lightheadedness, nausea or fatigue.

 What causes symptoms that might indicate a heart problem?